Creamy Pumpkin Pie Spice Popsicle Recipe

 Step 3: transfer to popsicle mold and freeze

-Pour the mixture into your popsicle molds (image 5).
+Pour the pumpkin mixture into your popsicle molds (image 5).
 Freeze overnight to allow your popsicles to freeze.

 Your popsicles will stay good in the freezer up to 3 months!
 Doubt they’ll last that long in there though once you try your first one!